hyperledger/besu/docs/Reference/JSON-RPC-API-Methods.md

 ### eth_newBlockFilter

-Creates a filter to log when a new block arrives.
+Creates a filter to retrieve new block hashes.
 To poll for new blocks, use [eth_getFilterChanges](#eth_getfilterchanges).

 **Parameters**